 Precious Achiuwa is another player who surprisingly remains unsigned ahead of training camp.
 He was added to our list of 2025’s top 50 free agents in late June after spending the past year-plus in New York.

 Achiuwa, who recently turned 26 years old, reportedly drew EuroLeague interest from Panathinaikos in early August before the Greek team decided to sign Richaun Holmes.
-He has since been linked to the Heat, though Miami doesn’t currently have enough space below the luxury tax to sign him to a veteran’s minimum deal.
+He has since been linked to the Heat, though Miami isn’t in position to sign him to a veteran’s minimum deal without crossing the luxury tax line.

-Ben Simmons (reportedly mulling retirement), Monte Morris, Cameron Payne, Malik Beasley (may or may not face criminal charges as part of a gambling probe), Alec Burks, Mo Bamba and Thomas Bryant are among the other noteworthy names who have yet to find new teams with training camps set to begin within the next two weeks.
+Ben Simmons (who has reportedly mulled retirement), Monte Morris, Cameron Payne, Malik Beasley (who remains a subject in a federal gambling probe), Alec Burks, Mo Bamba and Thomas Bryant are among the other noteworthy names who have yet to find new teams with training camps set to begin within the next two weeks.

 I’d say Mo Bamba no longer deserves to be on a list such as this.